jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

 # Biosecurity Act 1993
-_Consolidation as at 2011-07-01_
+_Consolidation as at 2012-04-06_

 > An Act to restate and reform the law relating to the exclusion, eradication, and effective management of pests and unwanted organisms

 ### 1 Short Title and commencement
-(1) This Act may be cited as the Biosecurity Act 1993.
+(1) This Act May be cited as the Biosecurity Act 1993.
 (2) This Act shall come into force on 1 October 1993.

 ## Part 1 — Preliminary